 Dec shook his head.
 "You're wrong about that.
 About them.
-Killing for vampires is about instinct, but instincts..."
-His gaze slid to the bandage on her neck, and the intense scrutiny made her shiver. "...instincts can be honed."
+Killing for vampires is about instinct."
+Though he only glanced at the bandage on her neck, even that brief intensity was enough to make her shiver.
+"Instincts can be honed."
+He let her go then, suddenly, abruptly, and strode toward the door without looking back.
+"You need to clean up.
+The smell of the blood on you will make it worse on the others when you examine them."

-"I'm not going to cure them to put them back out on the streets."